|

 tree which bringeth not forth good fruit is hewn down, and cast into the fire.

-I indeed baptize you with water unto repentance. but he that cometh after
+I indeed baptize you with water unto repentance. but

 me is mightier than I, whose shoes I am not worthy to bear: he shall baptize